hialin/hial/README.md

 A cell is an **interpretation** of some underlying data.
 For example a series of bytes can be interpreted as a byte array (a cell with a blob value) or as an utf-8 encoded string (another cell with a string value) or as a json tree (a tree of cells).
 From a cell of a certain interpretation we can jump to the cell of a different interpretation.

+A cell also has a string **type**describing its kind, depending on the interpretation.
+Such types can be: "file", "folder", "array" (in the json interpretation), "function_item" (in the rust interpretation), "response" (in the http interpretation), etc.

 ### Examples:

 - A *folder* of the file system is a cell.
 It may have *sub* items (files or folders which it contains) and may have a *super* (parent folder).
 Its *attr* items are creation/modification date, access rights, size, etc. The folder name is both the *label* and the *value*.